 As with all new technological developments within the art field, it generates fears of traditional techniques being striped of their unique haptic quality.
-In contrast, our hope is to add something new, and to reinvigorate interest within the print medium.
-Due to the fundamental differences between people and machines, necessary robotsolutions will always need to be co-developed, and will provide interesting disparities in both technique and effect for the purpose of etching.
+That is in no way our intention.
+Our hope is to add something new and reinvigorate interest in the medium.
+Due to the fundamental differences between people and machines, necessary robotsolutions will always need to be fostered and will provide interesting disparities in both technique and effect for the purpose of etching.
 Hopefully with these new opportunities and challenges, a new breed of digital etcher will arise.